MicrosoftDocs/memdocs/memdocs/intune/remote-actions/remote-help.md

 > Remote help has the following limitations:
 >
 > - Remote help is not supported on High GCC tenants.
 > - You cannot establish a remote help session from one tenant to a different tenant.
+> - Remote help might not be available in some localized languages.

 ### Network considerations